 In 1974 the decision was taken to upgrade the M113 C&V’s armament to the same Oerlikon 25mm cannon as that fitted to the YPR-765, which was then being adopted into service as the army’s new standard infantry-carrier.
 However, unlike the YPR-765’s conventional turret design, the cannon would be mounted in a radical ‘overhead’ mount, very much like the 20mm cannon turret fitted to the German Marder Infantry Fighting Vehicle.
 The upgraded vehicles were re-designated as the M113 C&V 25

-I’ve used the Team Yankee M113 C&V 25 models here, but QRF, The Plastic Soldier Company and Butler’s Printed Models also produce them.
+I’ve used the Team Yankee M113 C&V 25 models here, but QRF and Butler’s Printed Models also produce them.
+Armies Army/PSC also produced them, but these are now out of production and rumour has it that Scotia-Grendel now own the range.
 If you want to create the original 1960s/70s M113 C&V, swap the Oerlikon turret with an M26 Cupola (each Team Yankee YPR-765 box includes 1x M26 Cupola) and add an FN MAG (the Team Yankee plastic Leopard 1 box includes pintle FN MAGs).